SaagarGodithi/saagargodithi.github.io/_posts/2019-08-18-digital-declutter.md

 I want to live a satisfying life.
 And I think that being more present and making conscious decisions about how I spend my time is how I will achieve this goal.

-So if you want to stay in contact, please call, FaceTime or email me! *Bye!*
+So if you want to stay in contact, please <del>call,</del> (cannot disable text without disabling call) FaceTime/FaceTime Audio or email me! *Bye!*